Why Meta Pay failed, and how we unlocked payments in global markets

 Partner integration framework

-Payments system pattern
+The system pattern

-Future considerations
+Future considerations for scale

 As we scale to new countries and use cases, I explored alternate use cases to get ahead of the expanding system